unculture/creative-boilerplate/readme.md

 These files are located in `dist` once a build has completed.

-In production the CSS and JS are inlined.
+In production the CSS and JS are inlined into `index.html`.

 ### CSS